dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 Our analysis will help us identify applications which performance drops significantly with decreasing the size of LLC.
 We say that such applications are sensitive to the size of LLC.
 Also, we identified applications that  are not sensitive, i.e., LLC size doesn't have impact on performance.
 This result can be applied to properly size the processor LLC, especially considering the wide range available on the market.
 For example, we can determine whether an application could benefit from a larger LLC, i.e., whether an investment in new hardware would be justified.
 Or conversely, if an application has enough with a tight cache size and therefore we can buy a cheaper processor.

-For this case study we use an AMD Milan processor, but other server processors such as Intel Xeon [@QoSXeon], ARM ThunderX [@QoSThunderX], also include hardware support for users to control the allocation of both LLC space and memory read bandwidth to processor threads.
+For this case study, we use an AMD Milan processor, but other server processors such as Intel Xeon [@QoSXeon], ARM ThunderX [@QoSThunderX], also include hardware support for users to control the allocation of both LLC space and memory read bandwidth to processor threads.

-### AMD Milan Core Organization
+### Target machine: AMD EPYC 7313P {.unlisted .unnumbered}

-AMD launched in 2021 its AMD EPYC 7003 Series Processors, a processor family targeting the high-performance server segment.
-These processors are composed of Zen 3 cores, code-named Milan [@amd_milan].

-For this study, we have used a server with a 16-core AMD EPYC 7313P processor.
+We have used a server system with a 16-core AMD EPYC 7313P processor, code-named Milan, which AMD launched in 2021.
 The main characteristics of this system are specified in table @tbl:experimental_setup.

 ----------------------------------------------------------------------------
  Feature               Value